Image courtesy of British Library Photostream

 I talked to some who said you stayed in Montreal, or at least in Canada.
 That you married a diplomat who had seen you perform, and through him you gained a name and lost your jewelry, that your hair was naturally blond, that you sent your kids to private schools, that you spent your time in Switzerland or the Seychelles.
 Others say you moved to France, working as a street performer outside Notre Dame, that you fell in love with a mime, that your wedding was silent and beautiful, and that's why no one ever heard from you again.
 I couldn't tell if this last story was true or just an elaborate pun at my expense.

 Others said you moved to Paris to work Cirque d'hiver, who were impressed enough they paid your moving expenses and gave you cash up front, but that in a coups you joined up with the Romanes Cirque—the Gypsy Circus—and starred in their show.
-They say you had a brief romance and falling out with a trapeze star, a violent, jealous man, and that you had to be smuggled out of the country to safety in Romania.
+They say you had a brief romance and falling out with a trapeze star, a violent, jealous man, and you had to be smuggled out of the country to safety in Romania.
 This, too, sounded unlikely.

-Others said you simply met someone, someone normal, that it was girl who worked in a coffee shop maybe, something like that, and you looked at her the way people looked at you.
+Others said you simply met someone, someone normal, a girl who worked in a coffee shop maybe, something like that, and you looked at her the way people looked at you.
 That she was more to you than the stage or the act.
 That eventually you moved back to the United States, to some medium-sized city, Austin or Reno or wherever, and you settled into a quiet life and were no longer restless.
 I liked this story more than the others, Principessa, but I doubted it.

 Franci Desroches, the director of clown arts at École Nationale de Cirque when you were there, was not easy to get a hold of, retired as he was.
 But once I did, he invited me into his home.
 Franci looked like he'd worked for Cirque do Soleil, though he was less intense than I expected.
 He was short, and the muscles of his arm were tight and showed veins running their length.
 I could easily see him hanging from a ring or boosting another performer.
 Sitting in his yard, a small mutt of some kind close under foot and cups of espresso steaming at the table, he told me, "Yes, I remember her.
 She trained with us.
 One day only a few weeks from graduating, she disappeared."